Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Accessibility/UpdateBasemapForContrastAccessibility/readme.md

 1. Provide four authored basemaps that represent the supported contrast appearances: Light, Dark, High contrast light, and High contrast dark.
 2. Resolve which contrast appearance should be active based on the current mode and Windows settings.
     * In manual mode, use the appearance selected in the supporting pane.
     * In automatic mode, resolve the appearance from Windows' current theme and high-contrast settings.
-This sample subscribes to `Microsoft.UI.System.ThemeSettings.Changed`, which raises for both theme and high-contrast changes.
+This sample subscribes to `Windows.UI.ViewManagement.UISettings.ColorValuesChanged` for theme changes and `Microsoft.UI.System.ThemeSettings.Changed` for high-contrast changes.
 3. Assign the chosen `Basemap` to the `Map`'s `Basemap` property.
 4. Walk the basemap's `ReferenceLayers` collection and set each layer's `IsVisible` to match the reference layers switch.